Oliver! (film): Act 2

-Bumble and Corney pay a visit to Brownlow after he begins searching for Oliver's origin.
+Bumble and Corney visit Brownlow after he begins searching for Oliver's origin.
 They present a locket belonging to Oliver's mother, who arrived at the workhouse penniless and died during childbirth.
-Brownlow recognizes the locket as his niece's and throws the two out, enraged that they selfishly chose to keep the trinket and information to themselves until they could collect a reward for it.
-Meanwhile, in an attempt to introduce Oliver to a life of crime, Sikes forces Oliver to take part in a house robbery.
+Brownlow recognizes the locket as Emily's and throws the two out for keeping the trinket and information until they could collect a reward for it.
+Meanwhile, Sikes forces Oliver to take part in a house robbery.
 The robbery fails when Oliver accidentally awakens the occupants, but he and Sikes get away.
-While Sikes and Oliver are gone, Nancy, fearful for Oliver's life, goes to Brownlow, confessing her part in Oliver's kidnapping, but doesn't state the name of Fagin or Bill Sikes for her own protection.
-Promising to return him to Brownlow at midnight at London Bridge, Nancy heads for the tavern.
-When Sikes and Oliver appear, Sikes orders his dog Bullseye to guard the boy.
-Nancy starts up a lively drinking song, hoping that the noise will distract Sikes.
-Bullseye, however, alerts Sikes, who gives chase.
+While they are gone, Nancy, fearful for Oliver's life, goes to Brownlow, confessing her part in Oliver's kidnapping; however, she refuses to name Bill out of loyalty.
+She promises to return Oliver to Brownlow at midnight at London Bridge.
+She then goes to the tavern.
+When Sikes and Oliver appear, Sikes has his dog Bullseye guard the boy.
+Nancy starts up a lively drinking song to distract Sikes, but Bullseye alerts him, who gives chase.

-As Oliver and Nancy share a farewell embrace at London Bridge, Sikes catches up and grabs both of them and throws Oliver aside.
-Nancy then tries to pull Sikes away, angering him into dragging her behind the staircase of London Bridge and violently bludgeoning her, injuring her fatally.
-Sikes then takes off with Oliver, but Bullseye returns to the scene where Nancy has succumbed to her injuries and alerts the police.
+As Oliver and Nancy depart at London Bridge, Sikes catches up to them and violently bludgeons Nancy.
+Sikes takes off with Oliver, but Bullseye returns to where Nancy has succumbed to her injuries and alerts the police.
 The dog leads Brownlow and an angry mob to the thieves' hideout.
-Sikes arrives at Fagin's den and demands money, revealing that he killed Nancy as well.
+Sikes arrives there and demands money, as well as confessing that he killed Nancy.
 Upon seeing the approaching mob, the thieves disband and flee.
 Sikes runs off with Oliver, using him as a hostage.
 During the evacuation, Fagin loses his prized possessions, which sink into mud.
-Sikes attempts to flee to an adjacent roof, but is shot dead in the process by the police.
-Fagin makes up his mind to change his ways for good, but just as he is about to walk away a reformed character, Dodger appears from nowhere with a wallet he stole earlier.
-They dance off into the sunrise together, happily determined to live out the rest of their days as thieves, while Oliver returns to Brownlow's home for good.
+Sikes attempts to flee to an adjacent roof, but is shot dead by the police.
+Fagin makes up his mind to change his ways, but Dodger appears with a stolen wallet.
+The two dance off into the sunrise together, happily determined to live out the rest of their days as thieves, while Oliver returns to Brownlow's home for good.